ahmedsakr/ccstats-rbc/README.md

 **Option #2**:

-You may also install this repository and all its dependencides using maven, just add the following to your `pom.xml` file:
+You may also install this repository and all its dependencies using maven, just add the following to your `pom.xml` file:
 ```xml
 <project>
     <!-- your other settings -->